jasonpchang/pitchfx_sql/README.md

 ## Projects
 This repository contains a collection of notebooks that serve dual purposes.
 First, they provide examples of how to interact with the database to extract the information you want.
-Second, they provide examples of questions that can be addressed using this rich database.
+Second, they provide examples of problems that can be addressed using this rich database.

 ### Pitch classification
 Pitchers are characterized by the pitches they throw.
 Some throw many types of pitches, while some throw few types.
 Some throw hard, some throw soft.
 Containing a wealth of pitch trajectory information, the PitchFX database is ideal for classifying what sort of pitches pitchers have at their disposal.